 Baltic & Black Seas

-It has been increasingly difficult to find reliable shipping information for enquiries in the Baltic, since no European brokers now list Russian cargo enquiries for vessels, since European owners and operators and insurance agencies are forbidden to be associated with the shipment of any Russian product.
-There are those who flaunt the sanctions by offering vessels which are flagged out, and often have their tracking and identification devices turned off.
+It has been increasingly difficult to find reliable shipping information for enquiries in the Baltic, since no European brokers now list Russian cargo inquiries for vessels, since European owners and operators and insurance agencies are forbidden to be associated with the shipment of any Russian product.
+There are those who flaunt the sanctions by offering vessels which are flagged out and who often have their tracking and identification devices turned off.

 Is believed that another cargo of SN150 and SN500 will load out of the Baltic for Turkey later this week or perhaps just into November.
-Apparently a ship has been located to lift this cargo, and whilst discharging in NE Europe, the vessel will then proceed to St Petersburg to load the base oil parcel for Lukoil.
+Apparently a ship has been located to lift this cargo, and whilst discharging in Northeastern Europe, the vessel will then proceed to St. Petersburg to load the base oil parcel for Lukoil.

 This is the cargo which should load from St Petersburg and will discharge between 5,000 tons-7,000 tons of SN150 and SN500 in Gebze, Turkey.

-FOB prices in respect of Russian SN150 and SN500 ex St Petersburg or Vyborg are assessed from prices offered into Nigeria, after taking account of typical freight and predicted margins, and also landed prices into Turkey.
+FOB prices for Russian SN150 and SN500 ex St. Petersburg or Vyborg are assessed from prices offered into Nigeria, after taking account of typical freight and predicted margins, and also landed prices into Turkey.

 Turkish refiner Tupras has reportedly sold a tender cargo into receivers in Nigeria.
 This cargo will be around 7,000 tons in total, but the split of the grades on board will be of interest.
 Tupras have now supplied three cargoes totalling around 20,000 tons.